 Our interns get involved in all aspects of the SMC’s work including assisting with press briefings, providing support to the chief executive, helping out at events run by the SMC, research and administration.
 Our internships do not offer experience of science writing or journalism.

 Applicants should submit a CV and cover letter along with their availability for the year ahead; please bear in mind that the wider your availability the greater the chance that we’ll be able to accommodate you.
-Applications are closed for the first half of 2017 and open for the second half.
+Applications are closed for the first half of 2017 but we are accepting applications for September onwards.
 Only shortlisted candidates will be contacted and invited to interview in May 2017.

 What previous participants have said…